Table

 BasicTable table1 = new BasicTable();

-// Create a table using Vectors
+// Create a table using a Vector

-List<String> colNames2 = Arrays.asList("id", "name");
+List<String> colNames2 = Arrays.asList("id");

-List<Vector> cols2 = Arrays.asList(
+List<Vector> cols2 = Arrays.asList(new BasicIntVector(new int[]{1, 2, 3}));

 BasicTable table2 = new BasicTable(colNames2, cols2);